Readit News logoReadit News

 cseleborg commented on AnandTech Farewell anandtech.com/show/21542/... · Posted by u/janice1999

-whatever1 · a year ago
+whatever1 · 2 years ago

 Still the GPU barely works